FIELDS OF ACTION

 This advocacy can take different forms, such as public meetings or training and knowledge-sharing workshops.

 At the same time, advocacy will also target national authorities.
-The aim will be to promote the model of local development set up in Khishig-Undur, in order to encourage the government to support the approach in other soums.
+The aim will be to promote Khishig-Undur’s transition and resilience model, in order to encourage the government to support the approach in other soums.

 More broadly, this advocacy work will aim to influence the national legislative context and integrate into public policies the good practices implemented in Khishig-Undur.